AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 * Training a neural network on Election Dataset by [American National Election Study](https://electionstudies.org/)

 #### Session 5:
-* Vanishing gradient problem in deep networks
+* Vanishing gradients and exploding gradients in deep networks
-* Various activation functions and when to use them
+* Activation functions
+* Weight Initialization
 * Regularization
 * Dropout
 * Tuning other hyper-parameters such as learning rate, number of epochs, etc.